MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 If you run into any issues and have steps to reproduce, open an issue.
 If you have a feature request, open an issue.
 If you want to contribute a small to medium sized change, open a pull request.
 If you want to contribute a new feature, open an issue first before opening a PR.

 If you just want to talk, join the Slack channel, see the badge at the top of the README

+### Latest Features
+The scoreboard follows semantic versioning, for what makes sense for a project like this (it has no consumable API or anything like that).
+The `master` branch is always kept clean and never updated except for releases.
+If you want to contribute, make sure your pull request is pointed to `dev`.